qinrui777/django-learning/README.md

 ####  05_Database&migrations

-django has its own built-in ORM
+django has its own built-in ORM，SQLite for development，Postgres for production
-  - SQLite for development
-  - Postgres for production

 - create`Post`